henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/rnaseqMapping.md

 We do this since the time needed to align an actual read file with data from all human chromosomes can take several hours.
 With these sub-sampled data sets, it should be possible to align them with tophat in a reasonable time frame.
 However, if this should still take too long (>20mins), you may wish to abort this step.
-You already have the corresponding output the subfolder results/tophat/.
+You already have the corresponding output in the subfolder results/tophat/.

 Tophat will take one or multiple FASTQ files and align the reads therein to a genomic reference.
 A common command may look like this: